jakemilad/FantasyFootballApp/README.md

 Process finished with exit code 0

+The addTeam and addPlayerToLeague behaviour will not get logged due to the unidirectional relationship between all the classes.
+A League can have 0 or many Players or 0 or many Teams, but Players and Teams can only be assigned to 1 League.
+Therefore, in the FantasyAppGui, a League only exists as a getter to the list of Teams in the instantiated League constructor.
+Therefore, the addTeam or addPlayerToLeague from the League object does not get called because it never needs to as all Teams and Players can only exist in 1 common league.
+Therefore, does not qualify as modifying "this" and will not be logged.

 ## Phase 4: Task 3
 I am quite satisfied with the construction of my application in terms of the class hierarchy.
 I think it was very easy and logical to follow that a League is a list of Teams and a Team is a list of Players.
-It made all the associations between these classes much less confusing.
+This unidirectional relationship made all the associations between these classes much less confusing.
 Moreover, this was extremely helpful when it came to saving and loading with JSon, as I could essentially just write a League, which would contain all the needed information to save, which would be dependent on Teams and Players.
 In terms of the Gui, I would have probably included some type of LeagueGui table model which would extract the specific League behaviour from the TeamsGui table model.
 This isn't particularly necessary as the functionality of the TeamsGui table model sufficiently covers the needed behaviour of a LeagueGui table model, but it would improve cohesion.